acrolinx/acrolinx-sidebar-demo-dotnet/README.md

 ![Form1](/doc/form1.png)

-Set the client signature which you got from Acrolinx.
+Set the client signature which you received from Acrolinx.
 Scroll to the Sidebar section in the properties window:

 ![Signature](/doc/signature.png)